Eugleo/magic-racket/README.md

     ```

     If don't want to use the lang-server at all, you don't have to.
 Just set `"magic-racket.lsp.enabled": false` in your configuration file.
 But note that if you do so, you won't get the “smart” features like autocomplete, formatting, etc.
+4. If you are running VSCode on WSL or a headless Linux server, please see the Troubleshooting section below.

 ## Features